Unitary equivalence in Generalized Uncertainty Principle theories

-These identities are valid in the complex unit disk, but can be analytically continued to the cut complex plane, suitably avoiding the singular points $(-1,1, \infty)$ of the Legendre functions.
-In particular, being the complex variable $z=i \sqrt{\beta} y$, as $y$ varies, we move along the imaginary axes, safely avoiding all the singular points for all the real values of $y$. \\
+These identities are valid in the complex unit disk, but they can be analytically continued to the cut complex plane, suitably avoiding the singular points $(-1,1, \infty)$ of the Legendre functions.
+In particular, being the complex variable $z=i \sqrt{\beta} v$, as $v$ varies, we move along the imaginary axis, safely avoiding all the singular points for all the real values of $v$.

 Associated Legendre functions are not square integrable functions in general; therefore, we need to impose some conditions to deal with proper physical states.
-To do so, we asymptotically expand the function at $y=\pm \infty$.
-Since the asymptotic behavior at both endpoints is the same, up to overall signs of the coefficients, we can restrict our discussion to the expansion at $y=\infty$:
+To do so, we asymptotically expand the function at $v=\pm \infty$.
+Since the asymptotic behavior at both endpoints is the same, up to overall signs of the coefficients, we can restrict our discussion to the expansion at $v=\infty$:

-where $C_i^{\nu,\mu}$ are the coefficients of the expansions, depending on the indices $\nu, \mu$.
-It is easy to verify that the $L^2$-integrability condition $2+\nu > 1/2$ is always satisfied.
-However, the condition $1-\nu > 1/2$ is always violated, except for a specific relation among the physical constants involved.
-Since imposing such a constraint would not have any physical meaning, we must require that every coefficient of the $p^{-1+\nu}$ term vanishes individually to ensure that the state is physically acceptable.
+where $C_i^{\gamma,\mu}$ are the coefficients of the expansion, depending on the indices $\gamma, \mu$.
+It is easy to verify that the $L^2$-integrability condition $2+\gamma > 1/2$ is always satisfied.
+However, the condition $1-\gamma > 1/2$ is always violated, except for a specific relation among the physical constants involved.
+Since imposing such a constraint would not have any physical meaning, we must require that every coefficient of the $p^{-1+\gamma}$ term vanishes individually to ensure that the state is physically acceptable.
 These coefficients read as:

-The only condition that ensures the vanishing of all three terms is the divergency of the common denominator, i.e., we need to ask that the argument of the Gamma functions at the denominator is a negative integer number, namely $1+\nu-\mu=-n$.
+The only condition that ensures the vanishing of all three terms is the divergence of the common denominator, i.e., we need to ask that the argument of the Gamma functions in the denominator is a negative integer number, namely $1+\gamma-\mu=-n$.
 By using expressions \eqref{index_Legendre_f}, we can solve for $E$ and obtain the energy spectrum of the GUP harmonic oscillator compatible with the square integrability requirement:

 This is exactly the energy spectrum in \eqref{kmm_en_spectrum}, as can be verified using the explicit expression of the $r$ quantity.

 With this quantization condition, the general solution \eqref{general_sol_Legendre} can be written as: